unjs/unstorage/README.md

 import { createStorage } from 'unstorage'
 import cloudflareKVDriver from 'unstorage/drivers/cloudflare-kv'

+// Using binding name to be picked from globalThis const storage = createStorage({
+  driver: cloudflareKVDriver({ binding: 'CACHE' })
+})

+// Directly setting binding
 const storage = createStorage({
-  driver: cloudflareKVDriver({
+  driver: cloudflareKVDriver({ binding: globalThis.CACHE })
-    binding: 'CACHE'
 })

+// Using from Durable Objects and Workers using Modules Syntax const storage = createStorage({
+  driver: cloudflareKVDriver({ binding: this.env.CACHE })
 })

+// Using outside of CloudflareWorkers (like Node.js)
+// Not supported Yet!
 ```

-**Current limitations:**

-- Can be only used in Cloudflare Workers (Cannot be used in Modules, Durable Objects and Node.js)
-- Native meta and expiring keys are not supported

 **Options:**

-- `binding`: Name of KV namespace binding
+- `binding`: KV binding or name of namespace.
 See [KV Bindings](https://developers.cloudflare.com/workers/runtime-apis/kv#kv-bindings) for more information about how to assign a binding.
+Default is `STORAGE`.

 ## Making custom drivers